 “…excessive meetings are the blight of big companies and almost always get worse over time.” – Elon Musk

 Business meetings can be a valuable part of any business owner’s day, but they can also become unproductive if not organized to focus on value.
 Enter Elon Musk—the tech mogul and serial entrepreneur who revolutionized modern businesses with his unconventional ways of tackling challenges.
 This blog explores the six rules inspired by the genius behind SpaceX, The Boring Company, and Tesla Motors to help you maximize productivity during business meetings.
-So, if you want to optimize the power of productive meetings inside and outside the boardroom, read on!

 What is the Purpose of Meetings?